urbanjost/M_matrix/README.md

 This module contains the lala(Los Alamos Linear Algebra) procedure, which allows for interacting with a Fortran program using Matlab or Octave-like commands.
 It is also usable as a simple one-line language.
-It is a still being modernized, but is already useful.
+It is still being modernized, but is quite useful as-is.

-lala(3f) is usable as a simple embedded language.
-In addition it provides a common interface for
+So foremost lala(3f) is usable as a simple embedded language.

+It also may be used for

   + self-describing configuration files including expressions, conditional branches and loops

   + creating points in programs where data can be interactively inspected and changed.

   + data files that can contain expressions

   + transferring data between programs

   + a unit testing and macro-level timing tool.

 Supporting functionality includes